Memory Efficient Neural Processes via Constant Memory Attention Block: Abstract

 \section{Abstract}

-Neural Processes (NPs) are efficient methods for estimating predictive uncertainties.
-NPs comprise of a conditioning phase where a context dataset is encoded, a querying phase where the model makes predictions using the context dataset encoding, and an updating phase where the model updates its encoding with newly received datapoints.
-However, state-of-the-art methods require additional memory which scales linearly or quadratically with the size of the dataset, limiting their applications, particularly in low-resource settings.
-In this work, we propose Constant Memory Attentive Neural Processes (CMANPs), an NP variant which only requires \textbf{constant} memory for the conditioning, querying, and updating phases.
-In building CMANPs, we propose Constant Memory Attention Block (CMAB), a novel general-purpose attention block that can compute its output in constant memory and perform updates in constant computation.
-Empirically, we show CMANPs achieve state-of-the-art results on meta-regression and image completion tasks while being (1) significantly more memory efficient than prior methods and (2) more scalable to harder settings.
+Neural Processes (NPs) are popular meta-learning methods for efficiently modelling predictive uncertainty.
+Recent state-of-the-art methods, however, leverage expensive attention mechanisms, limiting their applications, particularly in low-resource settings.
+In this work, we propose Constant Memory Attentive Neural Processes (CMANPs), an NP variant that only requires \textbf{constant} memory.
+To do so, we first propose an efficient update operation for Cross Attention.
+Leveraging the update operation, we propose Constant Memory Attention Block (CMAB), a novel attention block that (i) is permutation invariant, (ii) computes its output in constant memory, and (iii) performs constant computation updates.
+Finally, building on CMAB, we detail Constant Memory Attentive Neural Processes.
+Empirically, we show CMANPs achieve state-of-the-art results on popular NP benchmarks while being significantly more memory efficient than prior methods.